sassoftware/sas-studio-custom-steps/HTTP Request/extras/CallInternalViyaAPI/README.md

 	>		```

 ### Test Data
-* Run this code before executing the flow to create a Global Variable in Intelligent Decisioning.
+* Run this code before executing the flow to create a Global Variable in SAS Intelligent Decisioning.
 ```
 %let viyaHost= %sysfunc(getoption(SERVICESBASEURL));